A gradient flow approach to the Boltzmann equation: Introduction

-Before giving a heuristic description of the gradient flow structure of the Boltzmann equation, recall that the gradient flow of a function $E$ on a Riemannian manifold $M$ is given as $\dot x_t = -\nabla E(x_t) = -K_{x_t}DE(x_t)$ with $DE$ being the differential of $E$ and $K_x:T^*_xM\to T_xM$ the canonical map from the cotangent to the tangent space induced by the Riemannian metric.
+Let us now give a heuristic description of the gradient flow structure of the Boltzmann equation.
+We recall that the gradient flow of a function $E$ on a Riemannian manifold $M$ is given as $\dot x_t = -\nabla E(x_t) = -K_{x_t}DE(x_t)$ with $DE$ being the differential of $E$ and $K_x:T^*_xM\to T_xM$ the canonical map from the cotangent to the tangent space induced by the Riemannian metric.

 For the Boltzmann equation we formally take the manifold to be the set $\cP(\R^d)$ of probability densities on $\R^d$ and the driving functional to be the entropy $\cH$.
 Its differential $D\cH(f)$ at $f$ is given as $\log f=\frac{\delta\cH}{\delta f}$ in the sense that for any tangent vector, i.e.~a function $s$ with $\int s(v)\dd v=0$, we have $\lim_{\varepsilon\to0}\varepsilon^{-1}\big[\cH(f+\varepsilon s)-\cH(f)\big] =D\cH(f)[s]=\int \log f(v)s(v)\dd v$.
 Identifying the gradient flow structure of the Boltzmann equation requires to identify the right geometry on the set $\cP(\R^d)$ given in terms of a suitable map $K$.
 This is achieved by introducing the \emph{Onsager operator} $\mathcal K^B_f$ given by